lucas-im/movefast/README.md

 ![](./index.gif)

 ### Installation
->Available in Jetbrains IDE's plugins marketplace! just search for 'MoveFast' and download!
+>Available at Jetbrains IDE's plugins marketplace! just search for 'MoveFast' and download!
 >*You may have to re-configure your keymaps. default shortcuts for MoveFast are Alt+Up,Down Arrows. and it can be changed in keymaps.